jbaek7023/Stylee/README.md

 Should have finite Business Model so that at least I can pay for the AWS server fee.
 Trello/Asana

+### Business

+If you think "Ad" will give you dollars and don't think more about back-up plan, it's very difficult to sustain your business.
+Your app is not Google.

 ## Next Step